-Vietnam is a country which is well-known for its intesting culture and rich trandtion .
-Vietnamese people are so simple, which are mirrored in their way of living, Vietnamese culture and particularly in their way of dressing.
-Vietnamese fashion has a touch of elegance and smartness embodied in Vietnam dress code.
-Even though Vietnamese fashion has regional differences, especially in Northern and Southern Vietnam and among the various classes, in some way or other their traditional way of dressing is similar and definitely sets them apart.
+Vietnam is famous for its fascinating culture and rich tradition .
+Vietnamese live simple lives, especially shows in their dress code, which is a touch of elegance and smartness embodied .
+Vietnam fashion is different from region to region from North to Southand among the various classes, in some way or other their traditional way of dressing is similar and definitely sets them apart.

 1. Traditional clothes in Vietnam – Featured Vietnam Dress Code

 The Vietnamese have several ethnic outfits which are as simple as the people of Vietnam.
 Each outfit shows how much they value comfort in dressing.
 Some of their ethnic wears are:

 Fashion in Vietnam differs between cities and towns.
 The traditional Vietnamese outfit in the city is a little different.
 For the men, it is simple brown shirts and white pants, accompanied by a headdress, which is just a cloth draped around the head.
 For formal occasions they just add a long robe with cuts on both sides and a turban, to their daily clothes.